HomeResource Hub

 When should you negotiate benefits?

 You probably don’t want to go through an entire job interview process only to find out in the job offer that they don’t offer health insurance, which is a pretty important benefit.
 It’s a good idea to research what benefits a company offers when applying to a job.
 In states like Washington, there are pay transparency laws that require employers to post both the salary and benefits in the job posting.
-If they do or don’t have that information available, you’re allowed to ask them about it at any point in the interview process.
+Whether they do or don’t have that information available, you’re allowed to ask them about it at any point in the interview process (it's a great question to use as an answer to the job interview question, "Do you have any questions for us?")

 Similar to discussing salary expectations in the introductory interview, it’s best to ask about the benefits package upfront along with the salary range.
 Use this time to set expectations with the hiring manager about what you’re looking for in a total compensation package.
 You can even ask for any external documentation they can share that explains their benefit package.